YogeshJat8965/eternalBond/FRONTEND_INTEGRATION_STRATEGY.md

 - View interests → all interests visible

 ---
+## OPTIONAL PHASE
+IN THE DASHBOARD PROFILE  SETTING SHOULD BE WORKING DYNAMICALLY AND VISIBILITY SHOULD BE CHANGED DYNAMICALLY

 ## Phase F: UI Polish & Validation (Optional - After Phase E)